rebeccapeltz/imagecon/lessons/03-create-an-image-gallery.md

 This may look complex but in reality it's nothing to worry about.
 First off, the `@cloudinary/url-gen` package makes use of [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) to reduce the final JavaScript bundle size.

-we create a `myImage` variable that has a number of transformations.
+We create a `myImage` variable that has a number of transformations.
 The image dimensions are reduced to `400x400`.
-Then we add a new overlay to the image - we place the cloudinary logo (identified by `imagecon/cloudinary-blue`) as a watermark to the `south_east` corner, 5px aligned from the bottom right corner.
+Then we add a new overlay to the image - we place the Cloudinary logo (identified by `imagecon/cloudinary-blue`) as a watermark to the `south_east` corner, 5px aligned from the bottom right corner.
 The final image also benefits from `f_auto` and `q_auto` via ` .delivery(format('auto')).delivery(quality('auto'));`

 The `CldImage` component returns `<AdvancedImage>` which is the aforementioned component exposed by the `@cloudinary/react` package.
 We also add the `responsive()` and `placeholder()` plugins to that component along with the `myImage` component as the `cldImg` `prop` creating a responsive image component.

 All that's left is to use this `CldImage` component.
 But the question is, how do we gather the images?
 Astute readers may have noticed that the `CldImage` component also has capabilities to work with images outside the gallery (determined by the `gallery` `prop`).
 In fact, when you first opened the starter, the images (including the image on the `404` page makes use the `CldImage` component.
 Don't believe us?
-Check out the implementation of `404.js` and seee it in action here: [http://localhost:3000/does-not-exist](http://localhost:3000/does-not-exist).)
+Check out the implementation of `404.js` and see it in action here: [http://localhost:3000/does-not-exist](http://localhost:3000/does-not-exist).)

 # Serverless function to the rescue

 We would like to demonstrate another cool Cloudinary feature.
 When you run the setup script, we have automatically assigned the 'coffee' tag to a few images.
-Wouldn't it be nice if you could [list all the images sharing the same tag](https://support.cloudinary.com/hc/en-us/articles/203189031-How-to-retrieve-a-list-of-all-resources-sharing-the-same-tag-)?
-Based on what we've learned before we can achieve this via a serverless function.
+Wouldn't it be nice if you could [list all the images sharing the same tag](https://support.cloudinary.com/hc/en-us/articles/203189031-How-to-retrieve-a-list-of-all-resources-sharing-the-same-tag-)? <Expand - We can use the Cloudinary `list` delivery method to return detail about images or video with the same tag in JSON format.> Based on what we've learned before we can achieve this via a serverless function.
 Notice that we have a file in the `pages/api` folder called `gallery.js`.
 This function does the following:

 - Calls `cloudinary.url('coffee.json')` which returns an actual URL that will have a list of images sharing the same tag (in this case `coffee`)
 - We take that URL and make a Fetch API request to return all the images tagged as coffee.